iirTcS/data-structures-and-algorithms/README.md

 ### [Vigenère Chiper](./data-structures/Vigenère-Chiper)

-Multi-dicitonary based on AVL tree in combination with Double-Linked-Lists.
+Multi-dictionary based on AVL tree in combination with Double-Linked-Lists.
+It manages a large database using an binary tree proprieties for efficient searching and balanced storage, and linked lists for dynamic data management.

 ### [Phantom Ghostdag](./data-structures/Phantom-Ghostdag)

+A program that constructs a phantom GHOSTDAG using graph data structures to model and analyze the relationships between blocks in a blockchain network.

 ---